petzval/btferret/README.md

 Connect to an LE server and read/write characteristics.
 Sometimes a device will have a fixed Bluetooth address for Classic connections, but a random changeable address for LE connections (Android devices running [nRF](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile) as an advertiser for example).
-In this case, the ADDRESS=MATCH_NAME method should be used in devices.txt (see second code example below and [devices file](#3-3-devices-file) for more details).
+In this case, the ADDRESS=MATCH_NAME method should be used in devices.txt.
+There are some random address devices that do not change their address, in which case the address can be listed in the devices file, but it must be flagged as random by adding RANDOM=UNCHANGED.
+See second code example below and [devices file](#3-3-devices-file) for more details.
 A device with a random address can be found from btferret via an LE scan (b) and a service read (v).
 Some LE servers need to be given time to complete the connection, or they will connect, but then disconnect soon after.
 When using the btferret connect command, you will